fedir/ghstat/ratings.md

 * The most popular project is `facebook/react`
 * The newest project is `hyperapp/hyperapp`
 * The project with more commits is `meteor/meteor`
+* The project with biggest average contribution period is `emberjs/ember.js`
 * The project with more tags is `meteor/meteor`
 * The project made by most notable top contributors is `facebook/react`
 * The project with best errors resolving rate is `totaljs/framework`